maxwelloduor/Ai-document-intelligence/Instructions/Exercises/01-use-prebuilt-models.md

 ## Prepare to develop an app in Visual Studio Code

 Now let's explore the app that uses the Azure Document Intelligence service SDK.
 You'll develop your app using Visual Studio Code.
-The code files for your app have been provided in a GitHub repo.

-> **Tip**: If you have already cloned the **mslearn-ai-document-intelligence** repo, open it in Visual Studio code.
-Otherwise, follow these steps to clone it to your development environment.

 1. Start Visual Studio Code.
-1. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-ai-document-intelligence` repository to a local folder (it doesn't matter which folder).
+1. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the  repository to a local folder (it doesn't matter which folder).
 1. When the repository has been cloned, open the folder in Visual Studio Code.

     > **Note**: If Visual Studio Code shows you a pop-up message to prompt you to trust the code you are opening, click on **Yes, I trust the authors** option in the pop-up.